 But Douglas was looking to capture construction of a contemporary project, “so I could document the process of pulling off such herculean efforts,” he said.

 His co-director, Comanche filmmaker Julianna Brannum, told him about “Repellent Fence/Valla Repelente,” which was in process by the Native American art collective Postcommodity.
 Three artists, Raven Chacon, Cristóbal Martinez and Kade L. Twist, ultimately spent eight years building relationships on both sides of the border to enable them to place the piece in 2015.

 The installation featured a line of 26 helium balloons, each 10 feet wide, festooned with an ancient indigenous eye symbol; smaller balloons with the same image are sold commercially as bird repellent.
 The trail of balloons, tethered to bob 50 feet off the ground, became “an ethereal band of floating eyes stretching for 2 miles,” Douglas said.
-Moving Mountains: Land Art in the New West (a working title) follows its construction from both sides of the border.
+Through the Repellent Fence follows its construction from both sides of the border.

 The artists’ statement explains that the piece symbolized “a suture” that stitched together the peoples of the Americas, “symbolically demonstrating the interconnectedness of the Western Hemisphere by recognizing the land, indigenous peoples, history, relationships, movement and communication.”

 Douglas’s hourlong film tells “a stunning story with layers and layers of history and meaning behind it,” said Shirley Sneve, executive director of co-producer Vision Maker Media, “particularly now that the border wars are so violent.”

 Douglas grew up in Texas, so he was especially aware of border issues.
 “I always felt conversations about the border were very two-sided, not multidimensional,” he said.
 “This art piece brought a lot of things to the fore.”